Zermatt is a scenic village in the Swiss Alps – the ultimate destination to admire the majestic Matterhorn.

 Zermatt Mobile App (Matterhorn)

 Zermatt is perhaps one of the most convenient places to visit today.
-With its Smartphone App “Matterhorn,” you get all the things you need in exploring Zermatt and exploring the mountains.
+With its Smartphone App “Matterhorn,” you get all the things you need to explore Zermatt and the mountains.
 Here are some of the application’s features that will definitely be useful when you visit Zermatt:

-- You can also check the weather/view in the high-altitude destinations with the live webcams in the app.
+- You can also check the weather of the high-altitude destinations with the live webcams in the app.

 - The status of the lifts and pistes is also indicated in the app, telling you if they are operational or not yet.